A sequential linear complementarity problem method for generalized Nash equilibrium problems: Local quadratic convergence

-For an NLP problem, the SMFCQ and SOSC at $(\bx,\blam)$ imply both semistability and hemistability \cite{bonnans1994local}, which still remain the weakest conditions guaranteeing the local superlinear convergence of SQP methods \cite{izmailov2015newton}.
-This comes from the fact that a semistable KKT pair $(\bx,\blam)$ with $\bx$ being a local minimizer of the NLP is also hemistable \cite{bonnans1994local}.
-However, for a GNEP, the implication fails to hold.
+For an NLP problem, the SMFCQ and SOSC at $(\bx,\blam)$ imply both semistability and hemistability \cite{bonnans1994local}, which still remain the weakest conditions guaranteeing the local quadratic convergence of SQP methods \cite{izmailov2015newton}.
+This follows from the fact that a semistable KKT pair $(\bx,\blam)$ with $\bx$ being a local minimizer of the NLP is also hemistable \cite{bonnans1994local}.
+However, the implication fails to hold for a GNEP.

 \begin{example} Consider the following generalized Nash equilibrium problem: